adityainduraj/cooldropdown/README.md

 A modern, accessible dropdown select for React + TypeScript.
 Fully customizable, type-safe, and performance-optimized with `React.memo`.
 No dependencies except React.

+## Design Notes

+I really enjoyed building this component—it's clean, responsive, and feels intuitive to use.
+For design decisions, I considered adding sound effects but skipped it since most users probably browse without audio, avoiding unnecessary complexity.
+The dropdown is fully keyboard navigable for accessibility.
+I kept both auto-collapse (on selection) and clickable collapse modes to give users flexibility.
+The design, fonts, and sizes match the Figma mockup exactly, though I moved the positioning up a bit to keep the layout cleaner for visualization.
+For the checkmark and state transition, I thought about stroke animations but went with a fade/slide combo from the right with motion blur instead—stroke animations take longer and could frustrate users with frequent interactions.

 ## Features
 - Accessible (ARIA, keyboard navigation)
 - TypeScript generics for type-safe options